powerlesbian/capstone-restaurants/README.md

 You can check the package.json to see that running npm run dev is equivalent to running next dev.
 Once this is working, navigate to localhost:3000 to see the page with out data (an error where data would be above cart)

-cd backend
-From that directory, run npm install, followed by npm run build, followed by npm run develop.
+new terminal window, cd backend run npm install, followed by npm run build, followed by npm run develop.

 ## on future revisits just do npm run dev on root folder and cd backend npm run develop